 Please submit your manuscript electronically via the following link: File-upload.

 Africa Magna Verlag

-Books for the review sessionshould be directly sent to the Book Review Editor:
+Books for the review session should be sent directly to the Book Reviews Editor:

 Submission of Papers

 The Journal of African Archaeology publishes overview articles, articles on current research results as well as book reviews, article replies and announcements.
 Contributions should not exceed a length of 12,000 words, including abstract/résumé, acknowledgements and references.

 For initiating the review process - which includes a pre-review check by the editors and the proper review by two referees - , please just submit a single PDF-file containing your manuscript as well as illustrations and tables, if any.

 Only upon conclusion of the review process, and provided your paper has been accepted for publication, we will kindly ask you to provide the final, revised text as a word file and single files of the illustrations and tables in any of the formats mentioned below.
 This material shall be submitted either via File-Upload at our website or via surface mail in a CD-ROM.